 A Notice of Availability, dated July 2, 2010, announced that Great Beds Lighthouse was excess to the needs of the United States Coast Guard and would be “made available at no cost to eligible entities defined as Federal agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations for educational, park, recreational, cultural or historic preservation purposes.”
 Qualifying organizations were given sixty days to submit a letter of interest.

-After no party to assume responsibility for the tower was found, the lighthouse was placed on the auction block on March 14, 2011 by the General Services Administration.
+After no party to assume responsibility for the tower was found, the General Services Administration placed the lighthouse on the auction block on March 14, 2011.
 An opening bid of $10,000 was placed on June 14, following an inspection trip to the lighthouse on June 9.
 The auction saw seventeen bids being submitted by five different individuals and concluded on June 28 with a winning bid of $90,000 by "homeben@," who bid a total of nine times.

 Located off the southwestern end of Staten Island, NY and off South Amboy

 NJ, at the mouth of the Raritan River.
 The lighthouse is privately owned.
 Tower closed.

 The lighthouse is privately owned.
 Tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.